karthickal/posit-oediv/README.md

 #### Summary
 Oediv displays relevant and contextual information in realtime over videos.
 By adding an interactive layer over videos, the user can engage with the video in a lot of unique ways including and not limited to -

-* Discovering products for sale (fashion, food, electronics, etc).
+* Discovering similar products for sale (fashion, food, electronics, etc).
 * Following people on social media platforms.

 #### On Device Learning